What Color Engagement Ring Should I Get? | All the Factors to Consider in One Guide

 Neutral Skin Tones

 If you have a neutral skin tone, you’re one of the luckiest people in the world.
-All gold band types look excellent on your skin, whether it’s a yellow gold wedding band, a rose gold band, or a white gold band.
+Both men’s and women’s gold bands can look excellent on the skin, whether it’s a yellow gold wedding band, a rose gold band, or a white gold band.
 Most individuals with neutral skin tones choose white gold diamond engagement or wedding rings.

 Cool Skin Tones